bparanj/crystal/computer/power/power-cables.md

 ### Tools and Resources

 1. **Lenovo Support Website**:
    - Use the Lenovo support website to search for your specific laptop model.
-The support page for your model will provide detailed information about compatible accessories, including power adapters.
+The support page for your model will provide detailed information about compatible accessories,  power adapters.
    - [Lenovo Support](https://support.lenovo.com/)

 2. **User Manual**:
    - Refer to the user manual that came with the laptop.
-The manual typically includes specifications for the power adapter and other accessories.
+The manual  includes specifications for the power adapter and other accessories.

 3. **Power Adapter Labels**:
    - Examine the label on the power adapter itself.
 It should list the voltage, amperage, and model number.
 Ensure this matches the requirements of your laptop.